-In the meantime an over-arching framework of supplementary planning guidance is required for the whole of the Northern Fringe area to ensure that any early phases of development fit in with an area-wide plan and avoid a piecemeal approach, make provision for a good range of community facilities and other supporting infrastructure, and adhere to good standards of sustainability and urban design.
-It is this comprehensive planning guidance that this Supplementary Planning Document (SPD) seeks to provide.
+Whilst not fully adopted this SPD will still provide an over-arching framework of comprehensive planning guidance for the whole of the Ipswich Garden Suburb area to ensure that any early phases of development fit in with an area-wide plan and avoid a piecemeal approach, make provision for a good range of community facilities and other supporting infrastructure, and adhere to good standards of sustainability and urban design.
 In line with current national planning guidance for large scale urban extensions, development at the Northern Fringe will be modelled on 'garden suburb' principles.
 This means generous provision of green space, a sustainable drainage system, a wide range of local facilities including shops, schools, allotments, community halls, health facilities, and a new country park to the north of the site.
-A wide choice of new homes will be provided to meet a range of needs, and super-fast broadband installed from its inception.
+A wide choice of new homes will be provided to meet a range of needs, and superfast broadband installed from its inception.

-The site is located within one mile of Ipswich town centre, and this gives future residents the option of walking, cycling, and using public transport to move around the town.
+The Ipswich Garden Suburb site is located on the northern edge of Ipswich and sits within 1 to 2 miles of the town centre.
+This gives future residents the option of walking, cycling, and using public transport to move around the town.
 New bus services will serve the development, and footpaths and cycle routes will be a feature of the scheme design.
 Two new bridges across the railway line are proposed, to ensure that the northern and southern parts of the site are well connected.